 About me

+I obtained my PhD from Brown University, working on Reinforcement Learning, advised by Professor George Konidaris.
 Prior to this I obtained a masters degree from University of Massachusetts, Amherst and had the privilege of working with Professor Phil Thomas.
 I graduated with a Bachelors of Technology in computer science at IIT Bombay.
 My research is focused on designing a geometric lense to understand and improve Deep Reinforcement Learning (RL).

 1. How do existing deep learning models utilise this low-dimensional structure?